-- If the new control value is out of control, troubleshoot the instrument (check sampling, reagent delivery, mixing, lamp integrity, and reaction temperature).
+- Troubleshoot the instrument (check sampling, reagent delivery, mixing, lamp integrity, and reaction temperature).

 Recalibrate the method, especially if two or more controls have shifted.

-- If controls shift after a new reagent lot number has been introduced, rerun some normal and abnormal patient samples.
+- In a shift case, after a new reagent lot number has been introduced, rerun some normal and abnormal patient samples.
 If patient correlations are good, control shifts are probably acceptable.
 If they are poor, reagent may be bad.